-Angiography is sometimes called conventional angiography to distinguish it from CT angiography (CTA—see CT angiography) and magnetic resonance angiography (MRA—see Magnetic Resonance Imaging : Uses of MRI).
+Angiography is sometimes called conventional angiography to distinguish it from CT angiography CT angiography In CT, an x-ray source and x-ray detector housed in a doughnut-shaped assembly move circularly around a patient who lies on a motorized table that is moved through the machine.
+Usually, multidetector... read more (CTA) and magnetic resonance angiography Uses of MRI Sagittal T1-weighted image of the brain shows normal midline structures.
+Sagittal proton density–weighted 3-tesla magnetic resonance image of the right knee shows meniscocapsular separation... read more (MRA).
 Angiography provides detailed images of blood vessels, commonly those in the heart, lungs, brain, and legs.
 Angiography can provide still images or motion pictures (called cineangiography).

 IV contrast is injected through a catheter inserted into a blood vessel that connects with the vessel to be imaged.
 A local anesthetic or a sedative may be used.
-If the catheter is inserted into an artery, the insertion site must be steadily compressed for 10 to 20 min after all instruments are removed to reduce the risk of bleeding at the puncture site.
-Patients may also need to lie flat for several hours or be hospitalized to reduce this risk.
+If the catheter is inserted into an artery, the insertion site must be steadily compressed for 10 to 20 minutes after all instruments are removed to reduce the risk of bleeding at the puncture site.

 Angiography, although invasive, is relatively safe.